tartley/gloopy/README.md

-Gloopy is a Python library for creating 3D polyhedra and rendering them using OpenGL.
-It uses Pyglet to open a window and manage events, and PyOpenGL for OpenGL bindings.
+Gloopy is an experimental Python library for creating 3D polyhedra and rendering them using OpenGL.

+It uses Pyglet for windowing and events, and PyOpenGL for OpenGL bindings.

 Gloopy provides the following services: